The standard cohomology of regular Courant algebroids

-We also would like to point out works of others that are related to the present paper.
-In fact, many thoughts and clue of this paper appeared in our previous work~\cite{CLX} on cohomology of hemistrict Lie 2-algebras, i.e. 2-term dg Leibniz algebras whose bracket is skew-symmetric up to homotopy.
-Recently, Cueca and Mehta~\cite{CM2019} found that the differential of the aforementioned Keller-Waldmann's construction satisfies a Cartan-type formula, and it thus provides a way to relate Courant algebroid cohomology to classical de Rham or Chevalley-Eilenberg cohomology theories.
-This also leads them to a thorough study of characteristic classes of Courant algebroids.
-Finally, we would like to mention Jotz Lean's work~\cite{Jotz0} on Dorfman connections and their applications to linear splittings of the standard Courant algebroids over vector bundles, could be well related to the present paper. \paragraph{\textbf{Outline of the paper}} This paper is organized as follows: In the preliminary Section~\ref{Sec:BasicStuff}, we establish some global conventions for our notations, and set up the definition of standard cohomology of Courant algebroids.
-In Section \ref{Sec:1regularcomplex} we give definitions of regular dg algebras for regular Courant algebroids, and construct a semifull algebra contraction from the regular dg algebra onto the Chevalley-Eilenberg dg algebra of the ample Lie algebroid.
-In Section \ref{Sec:2results}, we first prove the existence of the minimal model for each regular Courant algebroid by extending the semifull algebra contraction for the regular dg algebra to a semifull algebra contraction for the whole Rothstein dg algebra.
+We would like to point out works of others that are related to the present paper.
+In fact, many insights and clues for the present paper appeared in our previous work~\cite{CLX} on cohomology of hemistrict Lie 2-algebras, i.e. 2-term dg Leibniz algebras whose bracket is skew-symmetric up to homotopy.
+Recently, Cueca and Mehta~\cite{CM2019} found that the differential of the aforementioned Keller-Waldmann construction satisfies a Cartan-type formula, and it thus provides a way to relate Courant algebroid cohomology to classical de Rham or Chevalley-Eilenberg cohomology theories.
+This also led them to a thorough study of characteristic classes of Courant algebroids.
+Finally, we would like to mention Jotz Lean's work~\cite{Jotz0} on Dorfman connections and their applications to linear splittings of the standard Courant algebroids over vector bundles, which could be related to the present paper. \paragraph{\textbf{Outline of the paper}} This paper is organized as follows: In the preliminary Section~\ref{Sec:BasicStuff}, we establish some global conventions for our notations and recall the definition of standard cohomology of Courant algebroids.
+In Section \ref{Sec:1regularcomplex}, we define the regular dg algebra of a regular Courant algebroid, and construct a semifull algebra contraction from the regular dg algebra onto the Chevalley-Eilenberg dg algebra of the ample Lie algebroid.
+In Section \ref{Sec:2results}, we first prove the existence of a minimal model for each regular Courant algebroid by extending the semifull algebra contraction for the regular dg algebra to a semifull algebra contraction for the whole Rothstein dg algebra.
 As an immediate application, we prove that the minimal model $\M_E$ of $E$ indeed admits a $2$-shifted derived Poisson manifold structure.
 Then we compute the standard cohomology of a regular Courant algebroid $E$ by analysing the Chevalley-Eilenberg-to-standard spectral sequence for the minimal model $\M_E$ of $E$.
 In Section \ref{Sec:Applications}, we consider applications to three types of regular Courant algebroids.
-Finally, in Section \ref{Sec:future} we make remarks on 3D Courant sigma models with a view to some future work.